 Because of the breadth of the content covered in the NAEP mathematics assessment, each student took just a portion of the test, consisting of two 25-minute sections.
-Most student's testing time was divided evenly between multiple-choice and constructed-response questions.
+Most students' testing time was divided evenly between multiple-choice and constructed-response questions.
 Short constructed-response questions asked students to provide the answer for a numerical problem or to briefly describe the solution to a problem.
-Longer constructed-response questions required students to write both a solution and its justification, explanation, or interpretation.
-Released test questions, along with student performance data by state, are available on the NAEP website at http://nces.ed.gov/nationsreportcard/itmrls/.